 A chance find of a single Roman silver coin in a North Suffolk field is set to bring a cash windfall to two metal detectorists and the farmer on whose land it was discovered.

-Instead of one coin, retired Suffolk enthusiasts Norman Howard and John Halles eventually unearthed a hidden store of 206 denarii dating from the 2nd century BC to the 1st century AD.
-The coins include issues of such famous historical personalities as Julius Caesar, Pompey the Great, Mark Antony, Augustus, Caligula, Claudius and Nero and there are several rare pieces from the time of the Civil War of AD 68-69 following the suicide of Nero.
+Instead of one coin, retired Suffolk enthusiasts Norman Howard and John Halles eventually unearthed a hidden store of 206 denarii dating from the second century BCE to the first century CE.
+The coins include issues of such famous historical personalities as Julius Caesar, Pompey the Great, Mark Antony, Augustus, Caligula, Claudius, and Nero – along with several rare pieces from the time of the Civil War of 68-69 CE following the suicide of Nero.

 Now 197 coins from what has become known as the North Suffolk Hoard, after the secret find site, are to be sold and the money divided three ways.
 Specialist London auctioneers Morton & Eden estimate their sale will raise more than £7,500 in the sale at Sotheby’s on June 9.
 The remaining nine coins have been purchased by the British Museum to add to the national collection